hobbitronics/DeLonghi-Dedica-EC885-EC685-modification/README.md

 ## ✨ Features

-- **Non-invasive monitoring**: The machine remains unmodified — no soldering, no drilling, and 100% reversible installation.
+- **Non-invasive monitoring**: The machine remains unmodified — no soldering to the maschine electronic, no drilling, and 100% reversible installation.
 - **Real-time shot timer**: Accurately displays extraction duration from the moment the pressure is high enough and the extraction starts.
-- **Pressure measurement**: Displays current and maximum brewing pressure during extraction.
+- **Pressure measurement**: Displays current and maximum brewing pressure during extraction, afterwards maximum and average pressure.
-- **Temperature display** *(optional)*: Shows current and maximum water temperature while brewing.
+- **Temperature display**: Shows current heater block temperature while brewing, afterwards maximum and average temperature.
-- **Post-shot analysis**: After extraction, the display shows average pressure and temperature values.
+- **Post-shot analysis**: After extraction, the display shows average & maximum pressure and temperature values.
 - **OLED display**: Compact 128x64 I2C screen for clear and minimalistic visualization.
-- **Standalone system**: Powered by USB, does not interfere with the machine’s electronics.
+- **Standalone system**: Powered by mini 12V power supply, does not interfere with the machine’s electronics.
 - **3D-printed mounting**: Reuses existing logo mounting holes — no drilling required.

 ---